-The private beta will likely be invitation only - available only friends and families of SpaceX and Tesla employees.
+The private beta will likely be invitation-only - available only to friends and families of SpaceX and Tesla employees.

 The public beta will probably be more broadly available - but will almost certainly be focused on residential installations in fixed locations in limited northern areas at first.

 Mobile users should not be holding out hope for getting signed up for the beta test in 2020 at all.